Harry Wragg: Retirement and family

 Wragg retired from training in 1982, passing on the Abington Place stable to his son Geoff.
 In his last season he trained a two-year-old colt of apparently modest ability named Teenoso who went on to win the Derby in 1983 and the King George VI and Queen Elizabeth Stakes a year later.
 Wragg's other son, Peter, became a bloodstock agent, while his daughter, Susan, married the jockey Manny Mercer.
 Mercer was killed in September 1959 at Ascot Racecourse after falling from a horse trained by his father-in-law.
 Harry Wragg died in October 1985 at the age of 83.
-He is buried in Newmarket Cemetery.

 In 1999, he was ranked 7th on the Racing Post list of top jockeys of the 20th century.
 It was also remarked that he was the only great flat jockey of the century to be a great trainer as well.

 Popular culture

-In rhyming slang Harry Wragg was widely used to mean "fag" (cigarette) and it still has extensive usage amongst the small Protestant community of south County Dublin (Ireland) and Longford shams despite his death in 1985.
+In rhyming slang Harry Wragg was widely used to mean "fag" (cigarette) and it still has usage amongst the small Protestant community of south County Dublin (Ireland) despite his death in 1985.
 The Kinks had a song about smoking called "Harry Rag" on their 1967 album Something Else by The Kinks.
 Partick Thistle F.C. are referred to as The Harry Wraggs in rhyming slang for their nickname The Jags.